TrendBattles/GoGame/README.md

 - Unzip KataGo.zip first.

 - Click on buildGame.bat and wait until it completes.
-Then you go!

-Progress so far ✅:
+- The game is built in "build" folder.
+Find that folder and click on GoGame.exe

+Work division:

 -UI: